 Improved sanitation and handwashing facilities have a particularly positive effect on female students, who are disproportionately affected by lack of access to clean, private toilets and non-existent facilities to help them manage their period.
 The lack of adequate facilities means in many parts of the world means some female students feel too uncomfortable to attend school during their period, particularly as many kids can’t afford sanitary products – half of all school girls in Kenya for example .
 That means these students must stay at home during periods and miss a quarter of their education.
 In India, female students have a 20% dropout rate.

 Improved menstrual hygiene management, which includes the introduction of private, sanitary toilets, can change this.
 This combined with improved menstrual hygiene education and access to low-cost, sustainable sanitary products can help young women get an education.

 4. Together We Are Unstoppable

 One in three people in the world faces the threat of life-threatening diseases due to the lack of a toilet .
 Domestos has partnered up with UNICEF to join the fight for everyone’s right to proper sanitation.
-With your support, we’ve helped 10 million people get access to a toilet and we’re on track to help 10 million more.
+With your support, we’ve helped over 16 million people get access to a toilet.

 Join us on World Toilet Day because a clean and safe toilet is a right and not a privilege, and your support will help us in the fight against poor sanitation.
 You can do this by celebrating the wonderful work organisations around the world are doing to help solve the sanitation crisis, and by spreading awareness to help more people gain access to a clean, safe toilet.